pawkit617/wicked-lista/README.md

 # About the Application

 WickedLista is an application that provides an organizational tool for managing various lists.
 Groups of related lists can be placed into categories or hold a single list.
-The inspiration of the app was how I could keep track of Christmas gifts.
+The inspiration for the app was how to keep track of Christmas gifts.
 I needed to know which gifts were bought, ordered, shipped or wrapped.
 This application, however, is currently not meant to be released to the public.
 I used the application to introduce myself to Kotlin, Jetpack Compose, Hilt and Room technologies.

 ## Technical Features Within WickedLista
 - Kotlin